Computer-Aided-Validation-Laboratory/pyvale/dev/lsdev/blender_improvements.md

 Bug in CameraTools stereo methods
 - When I deep copy the CameraData dataclass, some of the parameters don't update to match new camera position.

+Denoising
+- Turn off in render settings - doesn't introduce another source of error
+- Impact of denoising would be useful to study

+Set changing seed point in render settings
+- Change seed for each frame to get different level of noise

+Add noise to image within Blender
+- Can use NoiseTexture node

+Correct colourspace transform
+- Needs to be changed in the shader/texturing (to Non-Colour) and render output (to Raw)
+- Makes it the same as cmos cameras

+Calibration target positioning
+- Could have the option of coding a more random calibration positioning

+Get rid of background lighting node - not linked to an output so doesn't need to be there